edunham/slides/complexity/index.rst

 Is my program slow?
 -------------------

-Expected input size?
+* Expected input size?
-How's it do in tests?
+* How's it do in tests?
-(you are testing it, right?)
+    * (you are testing it, right?)
-How much of test suite time is setup/teardown? what will real-world conditions look like?
+* How much of test suite time is setup/teardown?
+* What will real-world conditions look like?
     * and under heavy load?
 (CACHING CACHING CACHING)

 .. note::